 Debt service provides for the payment of debt related expenses.
-The Board of Finance has a policy specifying that the Town's annual debt service (principal and interest payments) shall be at a rate of not more than 8% of the total operating budget.
+The Board of Finance has a policy specifying that the Town's annual debt service (principal and interest payments) be between 5-7% of the total operating budget.

 Why is it in the Town's interest to have a favorable bond rating?